RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-mysql/manuals/unmanaged-mysql-rhel8.md

 You will need static access to your instance,</br>
 This means that you create either an *Elastic IP* or an *Elastic Load Balancer*, both options will provide a sort of static address for your instance.</br>
-It's no mandatory, you can stick to the dynamic public ip assinged to your instance.

-Weather you go for an ip or a load balancer, note the created ip/name, we'll use later on.
+Whether you go for an IP or a load balancer, note the created IP/name, we'll use later on.

 ### Create an Elastic IP

+---

-If your a *cli* user, you can use the following commands:
+If you are a *cli* user, you can use the following commands:

 ```shell
 allocation_id=$(aws ec2 allocate-address \